-During the three months ended March 31, 2021 and 2020, we recorded revenue of \$145,065 and \$61,475, respectively.
-We incurred net losses of \$8,525,763 and \$8,597,736 for the three months ended March 31, 2021 and 2020, respectively.
-Net cash used in operating activities was \$5,976,550 and \$7,340,111 for the three months ended March 31, 2021 and 2020, respectively.
-We are currently meeting our liquidity requirements through the proceeds from securities offerings that raised net proceeds of \$53,556,202 during 2020, along with payments received from customers.
+During the three months ended March 31, 2022 and 2021, we recorded revenue of \$215,961 and \$145,065, respectively.
+We incurred net losses of \$7,152,718 and \$8,525,763 for the three months ended March 31, 2022 and 2021, respectively.
+Net cash used in operating activities was \$6,356,971 and \$5,976,550 for the three months ended March 31, 2022 and 2021, respectively.
+We are currently meeting our liquidity requirements through the proceeds of securities offerings that raised net proceeds of \$53,556,202 during 2020 and \$27,043,751 during the fourth quarter of 2021, proceeds from contributions to the ESPP and payments received from customers.

-We believe our current cash on hand, together with anticipated revenues and funds raised from the at-the-market ("ATM") finance offering will be sufficient to fund our operations into May 2022.
+We believe our cash on hand as of March 31, 2022, together with anticipated revenues, will be sufficient to fund our operations through May 2023.
 Although we intend to continue our research and development activities, there can be no assurance that our available resources will be sufficient to enable us to generate revenues sufficient to sustain operations.
-Accordingly, we may pursue additional financing, which could include offerings of equity or debt securities, bank financings, commercial agreements with customers or strategic partners, and other alternatives, depending upon market conditions.
-There is no assurance that such financing would be available on terms that we would find acceptable, or at all.
+Accordingly, we will likely pursue additional financing, which could include offerings of equity or debt securities, bank financings, commercial agreements with customers or strategic partners, and other alternatives, depending upon market conditions.
+There is no assurance that such financing will be available on terms that we would find acceptable, or at all.